-Want to be sure you’re buying allergy friendly Halloween candy and class party goodies?
+Want to be sure you’re buying allergy friendly Halloween candy?
+Need allergy friendly Halloween treats for school?
 Here are the lists you need!

 by Sonya North

 Quick note: I am an advocate of healthy snacking for sure.
-If you check out SnackRoots, there are several fresh fruit and vegetable options available.
-Four years ago, my daughter had an allergic reaction to fresh fruit provided by a class parent.
+But four years ago, my daughter had an allergic reaction to fresh fruit provided by a class parent.
 The fruit came in contact with nuts during preparation, likely from a knife or cutting board used to prepare PB&Js.
 Not all schools allow food prepared in home as an option, which is why most of the snacks on our lists are prepackaged.

 1 – YumEarth Organic Pops | 2 – Swedish Fish/Sour Patch Kids | 3 – Surf Sweets Spooky Shapes | 4 – Skittles/Starburst| 5 – Dum Dums* | 6 – Enjoy Life Chocolate Minis | 7 – Free2B Bag O’ Treats | 8 – No Whey!
 Fear Not Treats | 9 – Smarties| 10 – Ring Pops

 *Dum Dums’ note about soy: Our products may contain trace amounts of soy oil, a processing aid in making candy.
 The soy oil has been refined, bleached and deodorized, a process that removes the protein that can cause an allergic reaction.
-Because individual sensitivities vary, however, we have chosen to list the soy oil.10 Allergy Friendly Halloween Candies:
+Because individual sensitivities vary, however, we have chosen to list the soy oil.

 I used to stress myself out baking allergy friendly cookies and fruit skewers for every class party.
 Nowadays, most schools only allow store-bought treats in the classroom.
 Thus, my new philosophy is to

 find another excuse to go to Costco or Target save my energy and buy everything.